What students want

 Providing timely support on delivering effective action to reach net-zero

-With the launch of the University and College Carbon Literacy Toolkit, every UK university and its professional services staff, academic staff, and students, have access to free Carbon Literacy courses.
+With the launch of the University and College Carbon Literacy Toolkit, professional services staff, academic staff, and students in every UK university and college have access to free Carbon Literacy courses.
 These deliver a days’-worth of relevant action-based training, that empowers learners to play their full part in the transition to a low carbon society.

 They also enable your university or college to be a catalyst for further action across your sector and region, to unlock the multiple civic co-benefits of action, from cleaner air to warmer homes, to safer streets.